-[Heading inserted in Gazette 3 Apr 2007 p.
+[Heading inserted: Gazette 3 Apr 2007 p.
 1495.]

 32. Prison clothing

 Upon his admission to prison, a prisoner may be required to bathe or take a shower and, subject to these regulations, shall be issued with and shall wear prison clothing.